 Cadmium yellow medium

 Cadmium red medium

-Refunds: Requests for cancellation by the student at least thirty (30) days prior to the first day of the workshop will be honored (minus a $20 processing fee).
-NO REFUNDS will be given for a student cancellation made less than thirty (30) days prior to the first day of the workshop.
+Refunds: Requests for cancellation by the student at least seven (7) days prior to the first day of class will be honored (minus a $20 processing fee).
+NO REFUNDS will be given for a student cancellation made less than seven (7) days in advance of the day of the class.